tanzeelkazi/hosts-manager/README.md

 # Host Manager
-This module is aimed at simplifying management of the hosts file for developers like myself.
-Although it is simple to edit hosts files on machines to test our projects, managing them across machines or over time is a drudging task.
+This module is aimed at simplifying management of the system `hosts` file for developers like myself.
+Although it is simple to edit `hosts` files on machines to test our projects, managing them however, across machines or even over time is a drudging task.

-This project was done with the aim of managing the hosts file with simple configs.
-It is also extensible via custom-made plugins.
-I have included one plugin `Apache Hosts Export` which I needed for myself out-of-the-box with this package.
-It searches for `ServerName` directives in the list of configured apache configs and maps them `127.0.0.1` (localhost) without any manual configuration.
+This project was done with the aim of managing the hosts file with relatively simple configs and without the need to install a lot of dependencies.

+The script is also extensible via plugins to automate custom workflows.
+One plugin, `Apache Hosts Export`, which I needed for myself, I have made available out-of-the-box with this package.
+It searches for `ServerName` directives in the given list of apache config files and maps them to `127.0.0.1` (localhost) automatically.

-The script also maintains configurations on a per-user basis so 2-or-more users can easily use this script without blowing away someone else's configuration on the same machine.
+The script maintains configurations on a per-user basis.
+So 2-or-more users can easily use this script without blowing away each other's configuration on the same machine.

-It is possible to blow away everyone's config on the machine with the `clean-all` command but you are asked to confirm your actions first.
+It is possible to clear out everyone's config on the machine with the `clean-all` command but the script asks to confirm your actions before proceeding.
 It is assumed anyone with `sudo` rights is responsible enough to take the best actions for the system.

 Under NO circumstances is this script designed to delete entries in the hosts file except what it itself has put in.
 So existing entries in the hosts files remain untouched

 # Installation
-Simply clone the git repository to a directory of your choice.
+Simply clone (or download) the git repository to a directory of your choice.

 You can symlink the `hm` executable to `/usr/local/bin` if you wish to run it from any directory.
 The script is agnostic to where it is run from (it switches to the script directory when running statements).